A Warbling Vireo Sings Out At Oshawa’s Second Marsh

-On our first birdwatching expedition to Second Marsh in Oshawa, Bob and I couldn’t have been more pleased at our sightings.
-Amongst the numerous birds that we saw was one Warbling Vireo (Vireo gilvus).
+On a birdwatching outing to Second Marsh Wildlife Area in Oshawa, Ontario, Bob and I couldn’t have been more pleased at our sightings of the day.
+Amongst the numerous birds that we saw was this Warbling Vireo (Vireo gilvus).

 Second Marsh Wildlife Area is a dynamic ecosystem that supports a rich and diverse wildlife community.
 It is a 123 hectare coastal wetland on the north shore of Lake Ontario.